Scarlet Finale! (Demo)

 “GO AWAY!”
 A raspy voice yelled from afar.
 It sounded like whoever said that was using a megaphone.

 How many people were approaching?
 Ten?
 Fifty?
 A hundred?
 It was difficult to tell.
 Faith readied his gun, but he was fully aware he would have no chance to survive if he picked up a direct fight with them.

 It just took a few minutes before the entrance door was blasted open.
-Faith could hear the running steps of many people entering the store at once and he could hear the noises of their weapons being loaded.
+Faith could hear the running steps of many people entering the store at once, and he could listen to the noises of their weapons being loaded.

 “Why?”
 “Why didn’t you leave?!”
 “Just leave!!”
 “Go away!!”
 “We have to purify you.”
 “The end is near!”

 Different voices belonging to all different kinds of people started to speak at once.

 Faith could notice how some of the tables in front of him were being kicked away, followed by the loud sound of gunshots.
 His hiding spot definitely wouldn’t last for long.

 Faith closed his eyes just for a second.
 He had to figure out what the best course of action from here on was.